Imam Urges Iraqis to Harm U.S. Interests

 BAGHDAD, Iraq (AP) _ A prominent Muslim cleric urged Iraqis around the world Friday to threaten U.S. interests and ``set them ablaze″ as Baghdad pressed its verbal assault against American efforts to win U.N. authorization for war.

-``The entire world, Muslims and non-Muslims, curses the aggressive intentions of the American administration against Iraq, which, God willing, will be frustrated,″ Abdel-Razzaq al-Saadi, the imam of Umm al-Maarek, or Mother of All Battles mosque, said in his sermon during Friday prayers.
+``The entire world, Muslims and non-Muslims, is cursing the aggressive intentions of the American administration against Iraq which, God willing, will be frustrated,″ Abdel-Razzaq al-Saadi, the imam of Umm al-Maarek, or Mother of All Battles mosque, said in his sermon during Friday prayers.